marmelab/react-admin/docs/Translation.md

 - a `locale` prop expecting a string ('en', 'fr', etc), and
 - a `messages` prop, expecting a dictionary object.

-Admin-on-rest only ships the English locale; if you want to use another locale, you'll have to install a third-party package.
+React-admin only ships the English locale; if you want to use another locale, you'll have to install a third-party package.
 For instance, to change the interface to French, install the `aor-language-french` npm package, then configure the `<Admin>` component as follows:

 ```jsx
 import React from 'react';